 With Battlefield 5 on the horizon, it should come as no surprise to learn that the June patch will be the last of DICE’s monthly updates for Battlefield 1.

 At this point it’s unclear what this means for Battlefield 1 moving forward.
 We do expect support for Battlefield 1 to continue, but you can expect updates to be far more sporadic as the company shifts its resources to Battlefield 5.

-DICE is planning to launch a Battlefield 5 alpha in the near future followed by an open Battlefield 5 beta ahead of the game’s release date this fall.
+DICE is planning to launch the Battlefield 5 alpha in the near future (June 28th) followed by an open Battlefield 5 beta ahead of the game’s release date this fall.

 Battlefield 5 launches in November on Xbox One, PlayStation 4, and Windows PC.

 Pre-Order if You Want to Play Battlefield 5 ASAP